 Custodial credit risk - Investments - Custodial credit risk for investments is the risk that, in the event of a failure by the counterparty, the CRA will not be able to recover the value of its investments or collateral securities that are in possession of an outside party.
 The City has no formal policy regarding custodial credit risk.
-The City's investments in the FL SAFE Stable NAV fund are investments in external investment pools and are not exposed to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.
+The City's investments in the FL SAFE Stable NAV fund and direct investments with the United States Treasury are investments in external investment pools or with the U.S. government and are not exposed to custodial credit risk.

 Concentration of Credit Risk - Concentration of credit risk is defined as when five percent or more of the total investments are invested with one issuer.
 Investments issued or explicitly guaranteed by the United States government and investments in mutual funds or pools are excluded.
-There were no concentrations to disclose for the year ended September 30, 2022.
+There were no concentrations to disclose for the year ended September 30, 2023.

-(A Component Unit of the City of Auburndale, Florida) Notes to Financial Statements September 30, 2022
+(A Component Unit of the City of Auburndale, Florida) Notes to Financial Statements September 30, 2023

-NOTE 4 - DEPOSITS AND INVESTMENTS (concluded)
+NOTE 4 - CASH, CASH EQUIVALENTS AND INVESTMENTS (concluded)